reactos/reactos/media/fonts/doc/FranklinGothicMedium/README.txt

-ReactOS "Franklin Gothic Medium" fonts are based on Alexei Vanyashin's "Libre Franklin" fonts.
+MenuOS "Franklin Gothic Medium" fonts are based on Alexei Vanyashin's "Libre Franklin" fonts.

 These font files are released under the terms of